speguero/powerpkg/README.md

   ]
   ```

+#### Examples

-Here are more valid example use cases of the `VerifyInstall` parameter and its respective subparameters:
+Here are other valid example use cases of the `VerifyInstall` parameter and its respective subparameters:

 ```json
 [